Separately Managed Accounts Explained

 How Global Tax Recovery Will Enhance the Performance of Your SMA

 Global Tax Recovery reduces the administrative burden of withholding tax reclaims by working with money managers of SMAs.
 GTR provides a fully outsourced solution to SMA account holders directly.
 Global Tax Recovery will first identify which reclaim chances exist.
-Global Tax Recovery handles the entire recovery process, from the start of the claim through the receiving of the refund from the foreign tax authorities.
-Asset owners are given the assurance that the withholding tax of all SMAs, even when they are deposited with different asset managers, is taken care of through this approach.
+Global Tax Recovery (GTR) is a divided withholding tax recovery expert.
+GTR handles the recovery process, from the start of the claim to receiving the refund from the foreign tax authorities.
+Asset owners are assured that the withholding tax of all SMAs is taken care of through this approach, even when the accounts are deposited with different asset managers.

 We hope that this article has given you a better understanding of SMAs and the tax implications of investing in them.
-If you are looking to get the most out of your separately managed account, visit www.globaltaxrecovery.com for more information.
+If you want the most out of your separately managed account, visit www.globaltaxrecovery.com for more information.